tresvitae/MiwokAppWithFragment/README.md

 The purpose of this Android applications is to display a list of words in Miwok(Indian) and English seperated to four groups (display as Fragments): family, colors, numbers and phrases.
 Aslo, each word contains audio voice of miwok language.

-The application implements ListView + ArrayAdapter, MV Builder with getters and AudioFocus.
+The application implements ListView + ArrayAdapter and AudioFocus.
+Also contains MV Builder with getters.

 # License